andyhanks/GameHub/README.md

 4. Start the server: `npm start`
 5. Access the website at `http://localhost:3000`
 6. Install Microsoft SQL Server
-7. Run the following SQL Queries:
+7. Run the SQL Queries in your server management tool